agb32/cosmadoc/docs/source/storj.md

 Enter the API key when prompted.

-We recommend you choose a pass phrase.
+We recommend you choose a passphrase.

 And "y" to save the config.

+Once you have chosen a phassphrase, you will also need to use this in the [web interface](https://satellite.storj.cosma.dur.ac.uk/login) (if you use this).
+Here, select "Project" (top of the side bar) -> "Manage passphrase" -> "Switch active passphrase".

 #### Using rclone